ameszy/CISC324-W25/Labs/Lab2/ipc-example.md

 1. Navigate to the `Lab2` directory in the [https://github.com/anwardr/CISC324-W25](https://github.com/anwardr/CISC324-W25/edit/main/Labs) repository.

-2. Go to the [pipe_example.c](./pipe_example.c) file in your text editor to view the sample pipe communication program.
+2. Open the [pipe_example.c](./pipe_example.c) file in your text editor to view the sample pipe communication program.
  - Through this example, we demonstrate a unidirectional pipe communication between a parent and a child process.

-3. Inside the `xv6-riscv` repository, navigate to the `user/` directory.
+3. Inside the `xv6-riscv` repository which you cloned step 1, navigate to the `user/` directory.

 4. Copy the contents of the `pipe_example.c` file and paste them into a new file in a new file (you may use the same name i.e pipe_example.c) and save it in the `user/` directory.